SpongePowered/SpongeDocs/source/plugin/configuration/serialization.rst

 ===================

 Since in many cases the (de)serialization boils down to mapping fields to configuration nodes, writing such a ``TypeSerializer`` is a rather dull affair and something we'd like Configurate to do on its own.
-So let's annotate our class with the :javadoc:`ninja.leaping.configurate.objectmapping.serialize.ConfigSerializable` and :javadoc:`ninja.leaping.configurate.objectmapping.Setting` annotations.
+So let's annotate our class with the :javadoc:`ConfigSerializable` and :javadoc:`Setting` annotations.

 .. code-block:: java